chales/git-deploy/README.txt

 I wanted to keep things fairly agnostic and keep it in simple procedural PHP so anyone with Drupal familiarity could easily read and follow along with the code.
 I’ve set things up with just a few options and sane defaults but have done a major rewrite on what started as a single file for it to be more flexible.

-For Drupal it can easily become be more integrated with Drush and have a module component to integrate the logging and status details into watchdog and the status page.
+For Drupal it could be more integrated with Drush and have a module component to integrate the logging and status details into watchdog and the status page.

 The scripts are currently publicly available on Github. https://github.com/chales/git-deploy

 Security
 A variable for “key” is used in requests as a basic security option and passed as part of the URL.
 This is to keep and outside source from triggering the deploy.